kabbilkarthi/linux/README.md

-# Repository contains bash scripts with customization on prompts.
+## This repository contains various bash scripts and customization prompts